douglasapeixoto/trajectory-data-loader/README.md

 After the input data is parsed, the data in the new format is stored into any of our primary storage platforms, in the output format of choice, along with the output *TDDF*  and a *Metadata* file, containing information and statistics about the input trajectory dataset, such as *number of records*, statics about the *speed, length, duration, sampling rate*, and *coverage* of the trajectory records.
 The system generated output *TDDF* file, on the other hand, contains the specifications of the output data, that is, the  `NAME` and `TYPE` of all attributes in the output data.

- e provide three different output formats in our application, namely  `ALL, SPATIAL, SPATIAL-TEMPORAL`.
-All output data formats follow a *CSV* (comma separated values) style.
+We provide three different output formats in our application, namely  `ALL, SPATIAL, SPATIAL-TEMPORAL`.
+All output data formats follow a *CSV* (comma separated values) style, or *BSON* format in MongoDB.
 Attribute values are separated by semicolon, and array items are separated by comma.
 The output files contain one trajectory record per file line.
 Furthermore, to reduce storage consumption, the spatial-temporal attributes in the list of coordinates are delta-compressed.
 The records’ attributes are always in the order:

     _ID;_COORDINATES;_OTHER_ATTRIBUTES